 Shoulder pain could also be brought on by injury.
 Believe it or not, traumatic injuries are a less frequent cause of shoulder pain.
 Rotator cuff injuries can be caused by chronic repetitive stress from working out, throwing or overhead sports.
 Rotator cuff injuries can also be caused by a fall, or perhaps even a long day gardening or painting your house.
 It is not unusual to lose the ability to move your shoulder after a long day of chores that you don’t typically perform.

 This should not be a cause for alarm.
 Most people who woke up and can’t move their shoulder because of pain will recover uneventfully within a few days or weeks.

-The rotator cuff are a series of four muscles that are deep to or underneath your deltoid muscle.
-Collectively they control your shoulder motion and are critically important to the proper functioning of the shoulder.
+The rotator cuff is a series of four muscles that are deep to or underneath your deltoid muscle.
+Together those four muscles control your shoulder motion and are critically important to the proper functioning of the shoulder.

 - rotator cuff tendonitis

 - rotator cuff tendinosis

 - rotator cuff tears

 - calcific tendonitis

 - adhesive capsulitis or a frozen shoulder